anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

 [Shane Miller (GPLama) reviewed the PP5 power meter](https://gplama.com/2026/02/18/thinkrider-pp5-power-meter-review/) and found accuracy problems, especially after hard efforts where the zero offset can drift and make the unit read high for the rest of the ride.
 For my use, as a non-serious cyclist, having rough power reference sure beats vibes.

 The chainring is a ZRACE Unchained 50/34T set.
-These machined out of 7075 aluminum and are heavily profiled for weight reduction.
+These are machined out of 7075 aluminium and are heavily profiled for weight reduction.
 The chainrings were $67.30.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/Zrace Unchained_1.png">